 Fitzrovia, Westminster/Camden

-The district was first developed by Charles Fitzroy, lord of the manor of Tottenhall, from 1757.
-The east and south sides of Fitzroy Square were designed by Robert Adam in 1794 and survive in their original form, in Portland stone.
-Fitzroy built for the upper classes, but they soon migrated south-westwards to Belgravia and Mayfair, forcing subdivision of the aristocratic houses into workshops, studios and rooms to let.
+The locality was first developed by Charles Fitzroy, lord of the manor of Tottenhall, from 1757.
+The east and south sides of Fitzroy Square were designed by Robert Adam in 1794 and survive in their original form, in Portland stone, though with extensive restoration of wartime damage on the south side (shown in the photograph above).

 Immigrants from France and neighbouring countries crowded in and helped establish the district as a centre for the furniture trade by the end of the 18th century.
 Thomas Chippendale was among the craftsmen who set up shop here.
 The artist John Constable maintained a local residence, although he spent most of his time in Hampstead.